GuoShi28/CBDNet/README.md

 ## Testing
 * "Test_Patches.m" is the testing code for small images or image patches.
 If the tesing image is too large (e.g., 5760*3840), we recommend to use "Test_fullImage.m"
 *  "Test_fullImage.m" is the testing code for large images.
 *  "Test_Realistic_Noise_Model.m" is the testing code for the realistic noise mode in our paper.
-And it's very convinent to utilize [AddNoiseMosai.m](https://github.com/GuoShi28/CBDNet/blob/master/utils/AddNoiseMosai.m) to your own denoising model for real photographs.
+And it's very convinent to utilize [AddNoiseMosai.m](https://github.com/GuoShi28/CBDNet/blob/master/utils/AddNoiseMosai.m) to train your own denoising model for real photographs.

 ## Realistic Noise Model